 Contao periodically executes some tasks via its own cron functionality.
-The following is a list of tasks executed by Contao’s own bundles:
+These include mainly cleanup tasks such as

 By default the cron tasks are executed after a response is sent back to the visitor when a request to the Contao site has been made.